run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

     You can verify that the flags have been incorporated into the RKE cluster by following the instructions [here](https://rancher.com/docs/rancher/v2.x/en/troubleshooting/kubernetes-components/controlplane/) and running `docker inspect <kube-api-server-container-id>`, where `<kube-api-server-container-id>` is the container ID of _api-server_ via obtained in the Rancher document.

 === "RKE2"
-    Edit `/etc/rancher/rke2/config.yaml`.
+    If working via the [RKE2 Quickstart](https://docs.rke2.io/install/quickstart/){target=_blank}, edit `/etc/rancher/rke2/config.yaml`.
 Add the parameters provided in the server configuration section as described above in the following fashion:

     ``` YAML title="/etc/rancher/rke2/config.yaml"
     kube-apiserver-arg: